 Each learner will be required to research and write one ten (12) page paper on one aspect of missions using one (1) of the two options explained in class.
-Due date

-4.4.
+- Due Date: as discussed in class. - 4.4.
 Critical Analysis

-The learner will submit a critical analysis of the text: The Next Christendom by Philip Jenkins.
+The learner will submit a critical analysis of the text: Option given in Class.